Cisco Cotto said it one morning on Moody Radio Chicago:

 He also asked us to shepherd His flock, a more day to day interaction than a one time fish-and-bait catch.

 Now, the more I hear about sheep, they aren’t a flattering metaphor.
-Sheep apparently have the habit of undermining their own safety by wandering off on their own.
+They have the habit of undermining their own safety by wandering off on their own.
 Wanting to go their own way.

 Probably how children earned the synonymous name, “kids,” right?